A note on exponential inequalities for the distribution tails of canonical von Mises' statistics of dependent observations

 In the sequel, we consider only the statistics where the function $f(t_1, \ldots, t_m)$ (the so-called \textit{kernel} of the statistic) is canonical.
-In this case, the corresponding Von Mises statistic is also called \textit{canonical}.
-For independent~$\{X_i\}$, such statistics are studied during last sixty years (see the reference and examples of such statistics~in~\cite{KB}).
-In addition to $V$-statistics, the so-called $U$-statistics were studied as well:
+In this case, the corresponding $V$-statistic is also called \textit{canonical}.
+For independent~$\{X_i\}$, these statistics are studied during last sixty years.
+The corresponding reference and examples of such statistics can be found in Korolyuk and Borovskikh, 1994.
+Notice also that any statistic having the structure of the Euclidean norm squared of the $n$th partial normed sum of random variables (independent or not) taking values in a Hilbert space, can be represented in the form (\ref{Mis}).
+For example, the classical $\omega^2$-statistics, $\chi^2$-statistics, and some others have the structure mentioned.